LouisJackman/language-x/docs/language-proposal/details/items-and-expressions.md

   whitespace.
 There are no prefix operators, but there are two non-overriddable postfix operators.
 Despite being a limited set, each can be overridden by user libraries.
+* Branched expressions return a type that unifies the types of all its branches.
+* Switches and selections are exhaustive, so this works.
+* Ifs are exhaustive _if_ they have _else_ clauses.
+If they don't, they return `Optional[T]`, where `T` is the type returned by the if body.